jbytecode/rcaller/README.md

 ### Performance details

 RCaller uses XML for reading R output by default.
 This is lightweight but not very fast way.
-For speeding up the IO, install R [arrow](https://cran.r-project.org/web/packages/arrow/index.html) package and add dependencies [org.apache.arrow:arrow-vector](https://search.maven.org/artifact/org.apache.arrow/arrow-vector/5.0.0/jar) and [org.apache.arrow:arrow-memory-netty](https://search.maven.org/artifact/org.apache.arrow/arrow-memory-netty/5.0.0/jar) to your Java project.
+For speeding up the IO, install R [arrow](https://cran.r-projectt.org/web/packages/arrow/index.html) package and add dependencies [org.apache.arrow:arrow-vector](https://search.maven.org/artifact/org.apache.arrow/arrow-vector/5.0.0/jar) and [org.apache.arrow:arrow-memory-netty](https://search.maven.org/artifact/org.apache.arrow/arrow-memory-netty/5.0.0/jar) to your Java projectt.
 RCaller will use Arrow format automatically if it is available both in R and Java.

 Errors handling can impact performance in online mode and is disabled by default.